 While there is nothing wrong with store-bought versions, this could be an excellent way to save a bit of money.

-In reality, all it involves is the simple process of having some available Mozzarella and heating and stretching it.
+In reality, it involves the simple process of having some available Mozzarella and heating and stretching it.

 The website Cultures For Health has a simple guide on how to make homemade string cheese.